The Short Route to London (1889): A North German Lloyd Brochure on Luxury Ocean Travel and Global Routes

 Norddeutscher Lloyd Steamship Co.

-ORDERS to report the arrival of steamers of this line should be left with the Western Union Telegraph Company at any of their offices; on arrival of the ship off Fire Island or Sandy Hook, notice will then be sent by the W. U. Tel.
+ORDERS to report the arrival of steamers of this line should be left with the Western Union Telegraph Company at any of their offices; on the arrival of the ship off Fire Island or Sandy Hook, notice will then be sent by the W. U. Tel.
 Co., day or night, to the address given.

 Quarantine - Health Examinations

-Cabin passengers arriving by steamers of this line are landed at the Company's piers, foot of Second Street, Hoboken, NJ (Take Christopher street ferry from up-town or Barclay street ferry from down-town )
+Cabin passengers arriving by steamers of this line are landed at the Company's piers, foot of Second Street, Hoboken, NJ (Take Christopher Street ferry from up-town or Barclay Street ferry from downtown )

 Persons desiring to meet arriving Cabin passengers require no pass to admit them on the pier.